-Python has come a long way since Guido Van Rossum, a Dutch programmer who formerly worked for Google and Dropbox created and launched it.
+Python has come a long way since it launched.
 For 30 years, it has done marvelous things that brought great changes across industries whether in business, communication, medicine, science, transportation, and technology.

 Python, a high-level, object-oriented programming language with dynamic semantics, is known for its code readability, flexibility, simplified syntax, and flawless features.
 It ranked No. 3 on Dcoding Dojo’s 2022 annual list of the most popular programming languages.
 Developers, software engineers, and data scientists use Python for Data Analytics, Big Data Researches, and Machine Learning (ML) algorithms.

 With Python’s almost perfection, users can create many things from basic programming applications to complex data structures.
 It can even build large-sized multi-protocol network applications with its powerful library.
 No wonder it’s developers’ top pick language.
 So, if you’re serious to learn Python, try these simple steps.